Heart Health: How Does Heart Rate Change with Exercise?

 Figure 2.
 How to feel your radial pulse.

 - Practice saying the word "pump" each time you feel a pulse.
 Can you pick up the rhythm?

 - Find a quiet space.
-Open the Science Journal app and open the sound intensity measurement in Graph Mode.
+Open the Science Journal app and select the sound intensity sensor.
 Watch the display as you repeat step 2.
 Do you see a peak form each time you say "pump"?

 - Find the record button and record yourself saying "pump" at the rhythm of your pulse for about 20 seconds.
 An example is shown in Figure 3.

 Figure 3.
 Heart beats over time.
 The x-axis is time in minutes:seconds [min:s] and the y-axis is sound intensity in decibels [dB].